PUBNAVETRA · A Purple Wins Instrument

 Governance reads the exposure.
 Management acts on it.

-These are two functions.
+Two functions.
 Confusing them is why most execution-risk tools stall — they try to do both and do neither well.
-NAVETRA is an instrument of governance.
-The organisation does the management, with in-house leadership or a chosen partner.
+NAVETRA is the instrument of governance.
+The management belongs to you, with in-house leadership or a chosen partner.

 Execution Risk Management